meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-05.md

 is available and billing should commence.

 ## Description
+In this challenge we will activate a subscription, take note of where the actions are taken and where the changes happen, now that the Landing Page has been "removed" from the Emulator this is your asset updating what will be the Azure Marketplace in the live scenario.

+**Configuration Track**
+- Create a new purchase
+- The 'Subscription Name' should begin with 'C5' (if there are multiple subscriptions just use this preface for each)
+- Resolve as before - note the subscription state in the Emulator
+- Activate in the Sample App - note the subscription state change

+**Code Track**
 In this challenge you will implement a server-side method to call the marketplace `activate` API.
 We will keep things simple; we wont collect any additional customer details and we wont concern ourselves (at this stage) about taking "whatever steps are necessary to onboard them as a new customer".
 We will assume that's been handled elsewhere.